 Craig Kemp, president, Bahamas Baseball Federation.

 1 Funeral announcement, Nassau Guardian, June 18, 2009.
-This story printed Ed Sr.’s middle name as Rosander, though baseball references show it as Rosanda for Ed Jr. Further detail is pending on the name of Ed’s mother and whether he had other siblings.
+This story printed Ed Sr.’s middle name as Rosander, though baseball references show it as Rosanda for Ed Jr.

 2 Sheldon Longley, “Rodgers gets a sporting salute!”
 Nassau Guardian, December 21, 2004.

 3 Denez Jones, “A final tribute is paid to local baseball icon,” Nassau Guardian, October 26, 2006, C1.

 4 Oswald Brown, “BBF has saved baseball in The Bahamas,” Freeport News, October 19, 2007.

 5 Williamsport Sun-Gazette, October 6, 1973, stated that Armbrister played Little League ball, which conflicts with his own description.

 6 Les Koelling, “‘Throw-in’ Armbrister Bidding For Batting Crown With Indy,” The Sporting News, August 12, 1972.

 7 Mike Dyer, Getting into Pro Baseball (New York: Franklin Watts, 1979), 6.

 8 Barbara Walkin, “Ed Armbrister – a Bahamian hero,” Freeport News, June 8, 2006.